 Have you ever been in a fight?
 Contemplate on that for a moment.
 We’ve all been asked once or twice in our life; some may say they have never been in a fight.
 To an extent physically this may be valid, but for the majority adhering to this is fundamentally incorrect since we fight every day of our lives on this beautiful planet.
-There seems to be something or someone somewhere battling you.
+All things hidden and visible battling you.
 Nature battles you, time battles you (perfect record by the way), your body battles you, co-workers, cohabiters of the space around you, lovers, machines(it’s inevitable), you name it there’s a constant battle.

 Realistically, someone or something will knock us back momentarily.
 And we’ll have to get back up no matter the challenge, and it’s ok.
-We’ve all been in a fight before, and we’ve all heard the saying in multiple ways from the Sylvester Stallone character Rocky to our parents and friends alike: it’s not if you get hit (that part you can’t avoid), but how you get back up that sets us apart.
+We’ve all been in a fight before, and we’ve all heard the saying in multiple ways from the character Rocky to our parents and friends alike: it’s not if you get hit (that part you can’t avoid), but how you get back up that sets us apart.
 I guess some of us, though (myself included) from time to time need a slower ten count.